luraess/parallel-gpu-workshop-JuliaCon21/README.md

 synchronize()
 # [...] skipped lines
 ```
 > 💡 We use `@cuda blocks=cublocks threads=cuthreads` to launch the GPU function on the appropriate number of threads, i.e. "parallel workers".
 The numerical grid resolution `nx` and `ny` must now be chosen accordingly to the number of parallel workers.
+Also, note that we need to run a higher resolution in order to saturate the GPU memory bandwith and get relevant performance measure.

 Running `diffusion_2D_damp_perf_gpu.jl`](scripts/diffusion_2D_damp_perf_gpu.jl) with `nx = ny = 4096` produces following output:
 ```julia-repl
 Time = 13.360 sec, T_eff = 140.00 GB/s (iterTot = 2705)
 ```
-> 💡 Note that we need to run a higher resolution in order to saturate the GPU memory bandwith and get relevant performance measure.

 ⤴️ [_back to workshop material_](#workshop-material)